THE ARTIST DINING ROOM: THE FUTURIST SUPPER

 Violence, Salsa performance

-Coriander, chili, lemon, slow cooked bbq cabbage, crispy onions, meat
+Coriander, chilli, lemon, slow cooked bbq cabbage, crispy onions, meat

 ‘We will glorify war —the world's only hygiene —militarism, patriotism, the destructive gesture of freedom-bringers, beautiful ideas worth dying for .’